ROCm/ROCgdb/README-ROCM.md

 Library (ROCdbgapi).
 The AMD Debugger API Library (ROCdbgapi) is included with the AMD ROCm release.

-The current AMD ROCm Debugger (ROCgdb) is an initial prototype that focuses on source line debugging.
-Symbolic variable debugging capabilities are not currently supported.

 For more information about AMD ROCm, see:

 - https://docs.amd.com/